mhenry07/aspire-repro/README.md

 Compare running with the debugger attached vs. detached.

-Note: Since filing the issue, I've been able to reproduce the issue in VS 17.11 and with the debugger detached.
+Note: Since filing the issue, I've been able to reproduce the issue in VS 17.11 and VS 17.12 with the debugger attached and detached, and in both .NET 8.0 and .NET 9.0.

 Here are some logs of when the data discrepancy occurred: